EranMani/Unity-Level-Management/Assets/ReadMe.txt

 	  We need them to persist from the main menu
 	- When marking an object with don't destroy on load, it's made persistent across scenes.
 When loading a new scene, the object is not destroyed by default

+* System
+	- System.Reflection: a way to look at all the fields of the menu manager and figure out which ones were a menu prefabs This will allow to automatically generate the array of the menu fields.
+						 Reflection works on a type, for example we need to get the system type menu manager GetFields() - returns information about each field in the system type.
+GetFields() is used in conjunction with "binding flags".
+These are special numeration that control how to search through the reflection.
+We can chain binding flags, using bitwise operator OR (|) to search for the proper menu fields
+						 GetValue()- We can read what is stored in each field by using the GetValue().
+We always run this method on a specific object so we will need to pass in THIS which relates to the menu manager object for example.
+By using the THIS keyword we say we are only interseted in the menu component, and so we need to cast this field value into a MENU type to get the prefab of the specific field